Virus impact over each market - telecom operators, government agencies and regulators' responses - revised forecasts for the next 5 years.

-This report provides an overview of Chile’s telecom sector and regulatory environment and includes a range of statistical data and market analyses.
-The report also covers the mobile sector including profiles of operators and the key MVNOs.
-It also reviews the fixed-line and fixed-wireless broadband segments, including profiles of the main players, market statistics, analyses, and subscriber forecasts.
+This report provides an overview of Chile’s telecom sector and regulatory environment, including a range of statistical data and market analyses.
+It covers the mobile voice and data segments, profiling operators and the key MVNOs and assessing the development of LTE and 5G infrastructure, and also reviews the fixed-line and fixed-wireless broadband segments, including the status of DSL, cable and fibre broadband.

 VTR, Claro Chile, GTD Group (including Telsur, GTD Manquehue, Telesat, Telcoy), DirecTV, CTR, CMET/Cable Central, Mundo Pacifico, TuVes HD, Nextel, VTR, Virgin Mobile, Falabella, Globalcom, Entel Chile